Nikolai-Podkorytov/redesigned-engine/README.md

 Grade 3 → At least 60 hours have been spent completing the course

+The Booking system project → Phase 3 accepted

+12 in total

+PortSwigger →  15 in total

 Grade 4 → At least 70 hours have been spent completing the course

+PortSwigger →  15 in total

+The Booking system project → Phase 4 accepted

 Grade 5 → At least 80 hours have been spent completing the course

+PortSwigger →  18 in total

+The Booking system project → The final phase accepted